Siddhant22497/Blinkit_clone/README.md

 # Blinkit_clone
-Blinkit Clone with HTML,CSS and JavaScript
+Blinkit Clone with HTML,CSS and JavaScript (Not Responsive)